-Dogs have an instinctive nature to hunt and kill so it can be difficult to train dogs to leave your chickens alone unless you have a livestock guardian dog.
-One of our neighbors has a LGD that will babysit the little chicks and break up fights between adult chickens.
-However, he has had lots of training.
+Dogs have an instinctive nature to hunt and kill so it can be difficult to train dogs to leave your chickens alone unless you have a livestock guardian dog (LGD).
+One of our neighbors has an LGD that will babysit the little chicks and break up fights between adult chickens.
+However, he has had lots and lots of training.

 Many chickens have been killed by a neighbor’s dog attacking a chicken in their own yard.
 Chickens and dogs don’t understand property lines so just keeping your chickens in your own yard won’t ensure their safety.

 While snakes aren’t likely to attack your chickens for a meal, they may try to bite one that crosses its path.